microsoft/Azure-Analytics-and-AI-Engagement/build24/Setup-instructions.md

 * A Power BI license to host Power BI reports.
 * Microsoft Fabric F64 capacity for exploring Copilot scenarios included in this DPoC.
 * Make sure your Power BI administrator can provide service principal access on your Power BI tenant.
-* You must only execute one deployment at a time and wait for its completion.Running multiple deployments simultaneously is highly discouraged, as it can lead to deployment failures.
+* You must only execute one deployment at a time and wait for its completion.
+Running multiple deployments simultaneously is highly discouraged, as it can lead to deployment failures.
 * Select a region where the desired Azure Services are available.
 If certain services are not available, deployment may fail.
 See [Azure Services Global Availability](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=all) for understanding target service availability.
 (Consider the region availability for App services, Eventhub and Azure Databricks while choosing a location)
 * In this Accelerator, we have used the following features of Azure Databricks:
      - Serverless SQL warehouses